Get an EEC Professional Certification

 About EEC professional certifications

-EEC professional certifications show that you have certain skills, expertise, and experiences in early childhood education and care.
-And they allow you to handle specific responsibilities.
+EEC professional certifications show your skills, knowledge, and experience in early childhood education and care.
+They also qualify you to handle specific responsibilities.

 These are the position levels and the certifications: